dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 | TB-LAB - Presumptive cases tested positive by any WRD                         | DE        | TiwOMtQvbLY |
 | TB-LAB - Presumptive TB cases tested using a WHO-recommended rapid diagnostic | Indicator | As2eOxgQM9H |

 These are recommended for reporting and use in countries with case-based digital surveillance systems as well as additional indicators that are options to be considered in countries with case-based digital surveillance systems as listed in Table 4.7 and Table 4.9 of Chapter 4 of the guidelines.
-These data items, including also the DEs present in the “Bedaquiline and linezolid susceptibility testing among people with PBC RR-TB” section of this dataset, could also be collected through periodic surveys based on a random sample of patient records, instead of routine continuous surveillance.
+These data items, including the DEs present in the “Bedaquiline and linezolid susceptibility testing among people with PBC RR-TB” section of this dataset, could also be collected through periodic surveys based on a random sample of patient records, instead of routine continuous surveillance.

 ### TB - Treatment outcomes

 #### Treatment outcomes for TB cases (excluding cases moved to second-line treatment)

-The treatment outcomes table, specifically applicable to first-line treatments, is organized based on various types of TB cases (bacteriologically confirmed, clinical, re/treatments, HIV positive patients).
+The treatment outcomes table, specifically applicable to first-line treatments, is organized based on various types of TB cases (bacteriologically confirmed, clinical, re/treatments, HIV-positive patients).

 > **NOTE**
 >
-> Note that the BC and CD classification of reported TB cases in this table is designed primarily for implementations using entirely digitalized individual data collection and analysis.
+> Note that the BC (bacteriologically confirmed) and CD (clinically diagnosed) classification of reported TB cases in this table is designed primarily for implementations using entirely digitalized individual data collection and analysis.
 For countries employing a hybrid approach (combining paper and digital methods or utilizing both tracker and aggregate data), merging these two data types into a single DE may be considered.

 Within each patient category, the table details the number of registered cases (the treatment cohort) along with their respective treatment outcomes.
 In DHIS2, each patient category is represented as one data element for cases registered/cohort and one for treatment outcomes.
 The treatment outcome data elements are categorized under 'TB treatment outcome' with six distinct outcomes.